achikin/verma.github.io/_posts/2014-08-21-writing-hooks-for-slack-in-clojure.md

                          :icon_emoji ":sunglasses:"})
 {% endhighlight %}

-Seems like we've got posting to Slack down, time to move on to getting some real data.
+Seems like we've got posting to Slack down, so it's time to move on to getting some real data.

 ### Getting Real Data

-Lets now build a suite of functions which make its easier to deal with OpenWeatherMap data.
-First lets just try to query the weather information and see what we get (hint: use `cqc` in fireplace):
+Let's now build a suite of functions which make its easier to deal with OpenWeatherMap data.
+First let's just try to query the weather information and see what we get (hint: use `cqc` in fireplace):

 {% highlight clojure %}
 (client/get "http://api.openweathermap.org/data/2.5/find?q=95136,USA&units=imperial")
 {% endhighlight %}

 Seems like we got something back.
-The returned content is still a string, lets start wrapping this in a function:
+The returned content is still a string, let's start wrapping this in a function:

 {% highlight clojure %}
 (defn weather-for-zip [zip]